- What is Amazon Pay?

 - How can I get a refund for an order made with Amazon Pay?

 - I received a refund for an Amazon Pay transaction.
 How long does it take till this refund is visible on my bank/card statement?

 - Can I cancel an order I made with Amazon Pay?

 - Where can I see a record of my Amazon Pay orders or transactions?

 Amazon Pay is a service that lets you use the payment methods already associated with your Amazon account to make payments for goods or services on third-party websites.
 To make a payment, you can use any of the payment methods on file in your Amazon account.
-Beyond the button, shoppers can manage their payments using Amazon Pay on Amazon.co.uk, and it's also an easy way for you to integrate Alexa* into the shopping experience.
+Beyond the button, shoppers can manage their payments using Amazon Pay on Amazon.co.uk.

 If there are ever unauthorised Amazon Pay charges in your personal account, you can dispute the charge with us.
 You must notify us as quickly as possible and no later than 13 months after the date of the transaction.
 Unless you've acted fraudulently or with negligence, you may not be held responsible for the charge.
 For more information, see Unauthorised charges.